Approximation of conformal mappings and novel applications to shape recognition of planar domains: Smooth harmonic conjugate functions and their combinatorial counterparts.

-We divide each 2-cell in $\Lambda^{(2)}$ into triangles with vertices in $\Lambda^{(0)}$ and disjoint interiors.
-We then extend $g^{*}$ affinely over edges in $\Lambda^{(1)}$ and triangles in $\Lambda^{(2)}$.
-(The extended function will also be called the combinatorial conjugate of $g$.)
+By choosing a vertex in each 2-cell in $\Lambda^{(2)}$ and drawing diagonals to its other vertices, this cell is divided into triangles with vertices in $\Lambda^{(0)}$ and disjoint interiors.
+We then extend $g^{*}$ affinely over edges in $\Lambda^{(1)}$ and over triangles in $\Lambda^{(2)}$.
+(By abuse of notation, the extended function will also be called a combinatorial conjugate of $g$.)

 (ii) Let $\alpha_\Lambda$ be any simple, counter-clockwise oriented, closed curve in $\Lambda$ whose winding number is equal to 1.
 The period of $\bar g^{*}$ is defined by

 \end{Def}